 - When growing fish, a fishing thermometer can ensure that the temperature of the fish will not exceed harmful temperatures.

-What’s the best temperature for fishing?
+What’s the best temperature to catch fish?

 The best temperature for fishing really depends on the fish species.
 All fish have their own preferences.
 But in general a range of 18 °C to 24 °C is a comfortable temperature for most fish.